 We like you to make a bedding roll with your sleeping bag and blanket on the inside and your groundsheet tied securely round it.
 This is designed to keep your bedding dry when you are on your way to camp.
 Even though our tents have groundsheets, you can then sleep on your own one which may help you keep all your things together.
-You’ll have to make them at home so you may find these instructions helpful.
+It is always tempting to let Mum make the bedding roll at home but on a Sunday it is the Cub who has to do it and if they haven’t done it before they will struggle.
+It is always best to practice at home.
+You may find these instructions helpful.

 A 10% discount is available in Millets & Blacks shops, although not on sale items.
 All you need to do is prove that you are a Scout Association member by showing them your group scarf.

 First time campers

 We are often asked about the sort of kit that needs to be bought.
 We also sometimes find that people who don’t ask end up with unsuitable equipment so thought it might be worthwhile saying a few things about the camping equipment you need.

 Although a camp in a hall is not very strenuous we do have camps under canvas and so it is worth buying equipment that will be good enough for them.